OpenVisualCloud/SVT-HEVC/Docs/svt-hevc_encoder_user_guide.md

 >-tune integer **[Optional]**

-This token sets the encoder to run in either the subjective quality optimized mode (when set to 0) or in the objective quality optimized mode (when set to 1 [default setting])
+This token sets the encoder to run in the visual quality optimized mode (when set to 0), PSNR/SSIM optimized mode (when set to 1 [default setting]), or VMAF optimized mode (when set to 2)

 >-i filename **[Required]**